Jayden Daniels: Early life

 Daniels was born in Fontana, California, on December 18, 2000, and raised in nearby San Bernardino.
-Daniels began playing flag football as a cornerback at age five and tackle football at age seven, where he started playing quarterback in the Pop Warner league.
+Daniels began playing flag football as a cornerback at age five in 2006 and as a quarterback in Pop Warner tackle football in 2008.
 He also ran track and played basketball and soccer as a youth before starting his freshman year at Cajon High School in 2015.
 Daniels initially needed a medical note to play due to being considered undersized by the team's coach at 125 lb.
 He started on Cajon's varsity team as a freshman and led the team to the 2015 CIF Southern Section (CIF-SS) Inland Division semifinals.

 Daniels broke the little finger of his right hand attempting to recover a fumble in the first game of his 2016 sophomore season but played the rest of the season.
 He set a state record in 2017 with over 6,400 total yards in his junior season, leading Cajon to a Citrus Belt League (CBL) championship and an appearance in the Division 2-AA state finals.
 He led Cajon to another CBL championship and an appearance in the CIF-SS Division 3 championship as a senior in 2018.
-He was the men's recipient of the Ken Hubbs Award, given annually the top high school athletes in the San Bernardino area.
+He was the men's recipient of the Ken Hubbs Award that season, given annually the top high school athletes in the San Bernardino area.

 Daniels played 53 games at Cajon and set CIF-SS records with 210 touchdowns (Note: 170 passing and 40 rushing) and over 17,600 total yards.
 (Note: 14,007 passing and 3,635 rushing) He also participated in hurdling and the 100-meters, 200-meters, 400-meters, and 4 × 100-meters relay sprints at the school.
 He participated in the 2018 Elite 11 quarterback skills competition, sitting out of the finals due to a practice injury, and threw the game-winning touchdown in the 2019 Under Armour High School All-America Game.
 Daniels was ranked a four-star prospect and the top dual-threat quarterback of his class by college recruiting website 247Sports and received 25 college football scholarship offers before choosing the Sun Devils of Arizona State University (ASU) in December 2018.
 He graduated from Cajon and enrolled at ASU in January 2019.